Halalaluyafail3/MultiMapTemplate/README.md

 # The MapDef macro
 Defines a map using the given name and functions.

-This macro shall only be used at the global scope.

 ## Synopsis
 ```c
 #define MapDef(Name,Hash,Cmp,Alloc,Free) /* ... */